 If that agent has the money to buy your home at the listing appointment, then yes, absolutely!
 If they’re willing to put their money where their mouth is, take the money and run.
-But, 99.99 times out of 100, that isn’t going to be the case.
+But, 99.99 times out of 100, that isn’t going to be the case, but if you are still looking for help to sell your home then hire this real estate agent.
 If you’re pondering the question, “should I hire the agent who thinks my house is worth the most money?” here are a few things to consider about setting the right list price for your home.

 Hiring an Agent Who Thinks Your House is Worth the Most Seems Like a Good Strategy